Xuân Hạnh

-Bùi Thị Xuân Hạnh is a Vietnamese beauty pageant titleholder who was crowned Miss Cosmo Vietnam 2023 and represented Vietnam at Miss Cosmo 2024 on 5 October 2024 in Vietnam.
-She was also the runner-up of The Face Vietnam 2023.
+Bùi Thị Xuân Hạnh is a Vietnamese beauty pageant titleholder who won Miss Cosmo Vietnam 2023, and represented Vietnam at Miss Cosmo 2024 on 5 October 2024 in Vietnam.
+She was the runner-up of The Face Vietnam 2023.

 Early career

 Xuan Hanh was born in 2001 in Ninh Bình, she studied at Luong Van Tuy High School for the Gifted and graduated from National Economics University.

 Career

 The Face Vietnam 2023

 Xuan Hanh appeared in The Face Vietnam 2023 as a contestant of coach Vũ Thu Phương.
 In the final night of the competition, she won the runner-up position to Huỳnh Tú Anh from coach Anh Thư's team.

 Miss Cosmo Vietnam 2023

 Xuan Hanh won Miss Cosmo Vietnam 2023, her first beauty pageant.

 Miss Cosmo 2024

 As the winner of Miss Cosmo Vietnam 2023, represented Vietnam at Miss Cosmo 2024 in September 2024 in Ho Chi Minh City, and reached the top five.